-What does Phinney’s do exactly?
+What do Phinney’s Friends do, exactly?

 We are an all-volunteer run organization that helps low-income people in Massachusetts keep their pets.
-That means we try to help in any way we can to keep a family and their pets together.
-We help pay vet bills, foster animals, walk dogs and clean litter boxes when their owners can’t do it.
+That means we will try to help in any way we can to keep a family and their pets together.
+We help pay vet bills, we foster animals, we walk dogs and clean litter boxes when their owners can’t do it.
 We also collect and distribute pet food and supplies to families in need.
 This way we can avoid more shelter surrenders and keep people and pets together when they need each other the most: during a crisis.

 Where is your office?

 We don’t have an office.
 Volunteers are assigned their tasks over the phone or via email and go visit families to help care for their pets.
 Other volunteers transport donated pet supplies from one place to another.
 Directors work from their homes and meet once a month at a restaurant or someone’s house to discuss Phinney’s Friends operations.

 Our regular clients (families we help regularly with pet care, fostering, advice and vet services) are located in the greater Boston area.
 We can only help regular families located in areas where we have volunteers available.

 We help people all over the state with emergencies, too.
 We don’t need local volunteers for that because we can generally resolve financial assistance over the phone with vet clinics.

 My pet is sick and I can’t afford the vet bill.
 What can Phinney’s do for me?

 If you can prove your low-income status and you live in Massachusetts, we may be able to help you.
 Call us at 617-979-8705 or email us.

 How do I know if I’m eligible?